- gains something that is perceived in general as good (intelligence, for example), or

 - Next To Normal subverts this twice, in that neither the medication nor the ECT worked, as they were supposed to, in the first place.

-- Funnily enough, there is autistic weapons upgrader in New Reno Arms basement who is a reference to and named after Flowers for Algernon.
-Trogg accidentally kills him.
+- In Fallout 2 there is an autistic weapons upgrader in the New Reno Arms basement who is a reference to and named after Flowers for Algernon.

 - In Kanon, Makoto suffers from this.
 It turns out that Makoto was actually a fox, and she picked up the name because when Yuichi was younger, he took care of the injured fox, and told it that Makoto Sawatari was the name of a girl he liked at the time, then had to abandon her when she got better and he had to leave the town he was visiting during summer vacation.
 When Yuichi comes back to live in the town 7 years later, he runs into her fox form again, and she makes a wish that allows her to turn into a human girl.
 Unfortunately, the wish has 2 catches to it.
 The first is that it'll cause her to lose her memory, and the second one is that it'll eventually take her life away.
 As Yuichi gradually opens up to her, she begins to forget ever being a human and gradually gets sicker.
 Her strong feelings for him allow her a small Hope Spot, but eventually she dies, or rather, fades away.